 Before you collect your new puppy and embark on your exciting new life together, you must have him checked over by a good veterinarian.
 The vet will make sure that your puppy is in good physical condition and is free from any obvious inherited physical defects.
 You will also be given advice on important health issues such as de-worming, flea control, de-sexing, and vaccinations.

-After your puppy’s initial health check, it’s up to you to monitor your pet’s health at home.
-Provided your puppy is happy and remains in good health, a few “social visits” to the vet clinic are all that is required until your pet’s annual vaccinations and health check fall due.
+After your puppy’s initial health check, it’s up to you to monitor your pet at home.
+Provided your puppy is happy and remains in good health, a few “social visits” to the vet clinic are all that is required until your pet’s annual vaccinations and examination are due.

 For newbie puppy owners, bringing that helpless, fluffy bundle of fun home for the very first time is an exciting but somewhat daunting experience.
 If you have any concerns at all or you want to ask some questions about your new puppy’s health, always contact your vet clinic right away.
 Even your vet was a first-time pet owner once, and he will understand your anxieties only too well!